 Manage your finances

 It’s easy to lose track of your finances, or go off course with your spending habits, but with a little effort, this year can be the year you really step up and start to manage that debt.
 There are some very good phone apps to help you manage your finances, from tax receipt logs to expense trackers and debt logs.
-Also make sure your insurances are up to date and you have the right life, home and income protection insurance to protect your assets and family.
+Also make sure your insurances are up to date and you have the right life and home and contents insurance to protect your assets and family.
 A little research can go a long way and you’ll feel great for being in control.

 Sometimes it can seem as though there isn’t much to spare, but if you want to save money you could start by eliminating something else from your life that you don’t need.
 Are you spending too much on cigarettes, clothes, or chocolate?
 Shuffling your priorities and needs can help a lot.
 It all starts with you.

 Perhaps the new year calls for a new career direction?
 A careers advisor can help clear your mind and if you’re looking for help with your resume you can even turn to free resources like YouTube or friendly groups on LinkedIn.
 Getting a new job doesn’t have to be stressful, but it can drastically improve your self-worth and happiness.

 Working hard might be vital to keep the cash flowing but at the end of the day, family is important and many of us sacrifice precious time with loved ones just to chase our own ambitions.
 Schedule some family time every day and make weekends count in 2015.
 Plan your trips in advance and stick to your promises.

 We all have noble plans to reduce our living costs and waste but it’s another matter entirely sticking to the reuse and recycle policy.
 In 2015 you can make a conscious effort to make the most of that recycling bin.
 When you empty a container, fill it back up with something else, and always turn lights and electrical items off behind you.